syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Selection.md

 {% endhighlight %}
 {% endtabs %}

-Selection on particular row can be disabled by handling [CurrentCellActivating](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~CurrentCellActivating_EV.html) event.
+Selection on a particular row can be disabled by handling the [CurrentCellActivating](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~CurrentCellActivating_EV.html) event.

 The column selection and navigation can be disabled by setting the [AllowFocus](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridColumnBase~AllowFocus.html) property to `false`.